This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 8. Gabriel’s Wharf

-We’re not sure who Gabriel is / was, but their wharf is very nice and remains one of our firm favourites for alfresco dining and drinking.
-An eclectic mix of food stalls, bars and arts and crafts, this feels almost like a mini Italian village – we’d also recommend this as a free toilet stop.
+An eclectic mix of food stalls, bars and arts and crafts, Gabriel’s Wharf feels almost like a mini Italian village – we’d also recommend this as a free toilet stop.

 9. Oxo Tower / Wharf

-The Oxo Tower also houses several arts and crafts shops (and a gallery) on its first two floors – the wharf outside is also a nice place to get a snapshot (we often see modelling shoots or Instagram wannabies strutting their stuff on the pier).
+The Oxo Tower also houses several arts and crafts shops (and a gallery) on its first two floors.
+The wharf outside is also a nice place to get a snapshot.

 10. Doggetts Coat and Badge Pub